The Era of Early Dominion

 Defining Traits

-- The Bare Hand—an elite corps of infiltrators and saboteurs trained for destabilization operations—is formally established by Imperator Kenez’Feraaz of Thazvaar.
+- The Bare Hand–Infiltrators and saboteurs destabilizing enemy nations from within–is formally established by Imperator Kenez’Feraaz of Thazvaar.

-- The Berinese–Thazvaari War erupts in northern Berinu after an ethnic Thazvaari official is elected in the Berinese capital of Binol, reigniting millennia-old ethnic tensions.
+- Berinese-Thazvaari war begins in northern Berinu after ethnic Thazvaari is elected to office in the Berinese capital of Binol, causing millennia old ethnic tensions to explode.

-- His son, Emperor Varethis'Auren Kel'varesh, pursues technological wonder, stellar exploration, and genetic perfection.
+- His son, Emperor Varethis'Auren Kel'varesh, seeks technological wonders, star exploration, and genetic perfection.

-- Prince Varethis'Daer Venar, a Velcrith Vessel, secretly creates the first generation of Engineered using the DNA of the Frost Sentinels as the genetic foundation.
+- Prince Varethis'Daer Venar, a Velcrith Vessel, secretly invents the Engineered, using the DNA of the Frost Sentinels as the template for the first generation.

 The Era of Fracture